Deciding to have your family photo is the first step. Congrats!

 If you have a hard deadline, the most common one is Christmas Holiday cards!
 In this case, make sure to:

-- The photographer will turn around your gallery in at 2 weeks time (in the shorter side).
+- The photographer will turn around your gallery in at 2-6 weeks time (make sure you understand his/her timeline).

 - It will take you 1 day to design your card, 3-5 days for printing and shipping to your home, 2-3 days for your family to get them.

 So, we're talking about 1 month approximately from D-day (session day!).
 Same happens for Mother's Day, Father's Day gifts.